Sergei Svetlakov

-Sergei Yuryevich Svetlakov (Серге́й Ю́рьевич Светлако́в; born 12 December 1977) is a Russian comedian, film and television actor, TV host, producer, screenwriter.
-Member of the KVN team "Ural pelmeni" (2000–09).
-He is best known for appearing in the sketch-show Nasha Russia and his role as Evgeniy Pavlovich in the Yolki franchise.
+Sergei Yuryevich Svetlakov (Сергей Юрьевич Светлаков; born 12 December 1977) is a Russian comedian, film and television actor, TV host, producer, and screenwriter.
+He was a member of the KVN team "Ural Dumplings" from 2000 to 2009.
+Svetlakov is best known for appearing in the sketch-show Nasha Russia and his role as Evgeniy Pavlovich in the Yolki franchise.

 Life and career

-Svetlakov was born in Sverdlovsk, Russian SFSR, Soviet Union (now Yekaterinburg, Russia).
-To Galina Grigorevna Galushko, a freight engineer on the Sverdlovsk Railway, and Yuri Venediktovich Svetlakov, assistant to the machinist, who worked at a milling plant.
+Svetlakov was born in Sverdlovsk, Russian SFSR, Soviet Union (now Yekaterinburg, Russia), to Galina Grigorevna Galushko, a freight engineer on the Sverdlovsk Railway, and Yuri Venediktovich Svetlakov, assistant to the machinist, who worked at a milling plant.

 He graduated from school number 2 in Yekaterinburg (now gymnasium number 155).
 In addition to studying, Svetlakov was engaged in football and basketball, later became a candidate for master of sports in handball.
 Such successes made him see his future only as related to sports.
 However, Sergei's parents insisted instead that he follow them in their professional activities.

 In 2000 he graduated from the Urals State University of Railway Transport (Ural State Railway University) in Yekaterinburg, specializing in Economics of Railway Transport.
 In the university, a KVN team was organized in which Sergei became a captain due to the fact that he won in the "Knight of the Institute" competition.
 In the team, Sergei Svetlakov played for about two years - during this time the KVN became for him an occupation of utmost importance.
 Because of this, he had serious problems with his studies, but he did not receive expulsion form the university.
 While Svetlakov was finishing his studies at the university, he collaborated as a writer with the popular team "Ural pelmeni".
 Later he joined the team, already in 2000 his team became the champion of the Major League of KVN.
 Sergei Svetlakov was invited to the jury for the second 1/8 finals in 2004 of the KVN Major League.
 Although, he did not manage to make any assessments: at the end of the greeting of the "Dobryanka" team Sergei Svetlakov, following the calls of the actors who were playing on stage, began to dance, including at the judges' table, after which the guards withdrew him from the hall.
 As it later became known, this act, which looked like improvisation, was a pre-prepared part of the "Dobryanka" performance and was approved by the leader Alexander Maslyakov.